evoldoers/biomake/README.md

 -s,--quiet,--silent
     Silent operation; do not print recipes as they are executed --one-shell
-    Run recipes in single shell (equivalent to GNU make's .ONESHELL) -H,--md5-hash
+    Run recipes in single shell (equivalent to GNU Make's .ONESHELL) -H,--md5-hash
     Use MD5 hashes instead of timestamps -Q,--queue-engine ENGINE